Network Policy Server Best Practices

 - Automatically configure all of your domain member 802.1X client computers by using Group Policy.
 For more information, see the section "Configure Wireless Network (IEEE 802.11) Policies" in the topic Wireless Access Deployment.

 Following are the best practices for installing NPS.

 Before installing NPS, install and test each of your network access servers using local authentication methods before you configure them as RADIUS clients in NPS.

 After you install and configure NPS, save the configuration by using the Windows PowerShell command Export-NpsConfiguration.
-Save the NPS configuration with this command each time you reconfigure the NPS server.
+Save the NPS configuration with this command each time you reconfigure the NPS.

 - The exported NPS configuration file contains unencrypted shared secrets for RADIUS clients and members of remote RADIUS server groups.
 Because of this, make sure that you save the file to a secure location.

 - The export process does not include logging settings for Microsoft SQL Server in the exported file.
-If you import the exported file to another NPS server, you must manually configure SQL Server Logging on the new server.
+If you import the exported file to another NPS, you must manually configure SQL Server Logging on the new server.